 - Are not comfortable basing a divorce action on other grounds and consequently choose to live separately for one year under a formal separation agreement

 - Choose to file a separation agreement with the court so that the basic framework for divorce is already in place, but the parties have a time period to consider whether to end their marriage legally.

 - Have religious or other personal beliefs that prevent them from seeking divorce

 It is important to recognize that agreement between the parties is necessary to file a marital separation agreement.
 A legal separation cannot be accomplished through a one-sided or forced action without communication between the parties.
 People who know they want to end their marriage — but who cannot agree on the issues that come up when they do so — should gather accurate information on contested divorce.

-A Staten Island Lawyer Who Will Empathize With Your Beliefs
+A Staten Island Lawyer Whom Will Empathize With Your Beliefs

-To learn more about what is necessary to file a marital separation agreement, please contact Benjamin Haber, Attorney at Law, on Staten Island.
-I can handle these procedures, and provide capable counsel should you decide to proceed with divorce, or should you need help in other areas of family law.
+For more information and to learn more about what is necessary to file a marital separation agreement or marital settlement agreements, please contact Benjamin Haber, Attorney at Law, on Staten Island.
+I can handle these procedures and provide capable counsel should you decide to proceed with the divorce or should you need help in other areas of family law.